rrDumpTruck/Obsidian.Vault/NPCs.md

 sticker: emoji//1f9cd
 ---
 # <span style="color:#ffc000">The Precursors</span>
+	The precursors are those who exist in the plane of The Veins, but are stuck as outside observers due to their immense power.
+You may call on them but at great peril.

 **Eresiod** - also known as “THE WATCHER” by the denizens of The Veins